Chorro/prozzie/docs/cli/CLI.md

 You can introduce as many messages as you want, separated by a newline.

 #### Consume messages

 ```bash
 prozzie kafka consume <topic> [<partition>]
 ```

 You can consume from many topics using `--whitelist` or `--blacklist`:

 ```bash
 prozzie kafka consume --whitelist '<topic1>|<topic2>|...'
 prozzie kafka consume --blacklist '<topic1>|<topic2>|...'
 ```

-Or consume from the earlier message in the kafka log
+Or consume from the earlier message in the kafka log:

 ```bash
 prozzie kafka consume <topic> [<partition>] --from-beginning
 ```

 #### Advanced operation

 If you know how to use kafka distributed configuration scripts, you can execute them directly using
 `prozzie compose exec kafka /opt/kafka/bin/<you_script>`.